|

 AVA wines we possibly could, though this was difficult as there is so

-little acrage that there is very little grapes to purchase; we also
+little acrage that there are very few grapes to purchase; we also

 made a dry Siegerrebe, and a Madeleine Angevine.